geostreams/gltg/modules/gltg__old/README.md

 Part of the [Geostreaming Data Framework](https://geodashboard.ncsa.illinois.edu/).
 Web frontend to explore, search and visualize data stored in the Geostreaming Web Service.

-Built on react.js, redux, webpack, babel, react-router, openlayers 3.
+Built on react.js, redux, webpack, babel, react-router-dom, openlayers 3.

 ## How to Build